UXSoc/training-modules/.hidden/README.md

 # Welcome To Where the **Magic** Happens

 This directory contains all the files needed to make everything happen behind the scenes including:
-- module data
+- Module data
-- ui data
+- UI data
-- front and back end javascript
+- Front and back end javascript
-- helping scripts
+- Helping scripts

 ## Commands